Delta Flight Attendant

 Payment / Wage / Salary:

-The payment as a Delta flight attendant is completely based on an hourly pay per flight hour.
+The salary as a Delta flight attendant is completely based on an hourly pay per flight hour.
 This hourly pay depends on the seniority (years working as a Delta flight attendant) and multiple extra factors (see below).
 For each day of training (not during the initial training course), you will receive the payment of 4 flight hours.

 As you will get a maximum of 6 days of reserve, there is no guarantee on a minimum amount of hours.
 However, usually you will fly between 70 - 90 hours.